Information on travel to and staying at Farfa Abbey in Sabina.

 The monastery is approximately one-hour drive from the city of Rome and from Fiumicino airport, ideal for getting away smog city life of Rome.

-For more information about The Bridgettine Monastery (Farfa) visit: http://www.brigidine.org/en-EN/GalleriaFarfa.aspx
+For more information about staying at The Bridgettine Abbey (Farfa) visit: http://www.brigidine.org/en-EN/GalleriaFarfa.aspx

 Offering an inviting atmosphere for regenerating one’s physical and spiritual energies.